 Slept at four.
 Got up at six.
 Cooked dinner.
 Slept at 12.

 Cooked all alone.
 Hated when anyone came to assist him.
-You should have seen him working.
+You should have seen him work.
 He looked like a drummer in those rock bands.
-He would sit in the centre and have four stoves around him all in full swing.
+He would sit in the center and have four stoves around him all in full swing.

 But there was another catch.